DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/troubleshooting.rst

     :depth: 1
     :local:

-Troubleshooting common Turntable-EX issues
+Troubleshooting common EX-Turntable issues
 ===========================================

-You will find resolutions to a number of common issues encountered with Turntable-EX on this page.
+You will find resolutions to a number of common issues encountered with |EX-TT| on this page.

 Homing failure
 _______________